top of page

 Working with Bee Balm

 Think “wild oregano.”
-The leaves and flowers of bee balm have similar chemical constituents as oregano and can be used similarly.
-The plant’s antimicrobial action make it a helpful ally to turn to at the onset of a cold or flu, its expectorant properties help expel coughs, and it’s antifungal as well.
-Bee balm is the primary ingredient in our Sinus Kindness steam and we try to always have bee balm infused honey on hand.
+The leaves and flowers of bee balm have similar chemical constituents as oregano and can be worked with similarly.
+It is antimicrobial, antifungal, and a helpful ally to turn to at the onset of a cold or flu or when there is an infection of some sort to fight off.
+Bee balm is also an expectorant, helping to expel coughs.
+We often turn to bee balm when we feel a sore throat or sinus infection coming on.

 Propagating Bee Balm